On Behalf of The Stanislaus Council of Governments (StanCOG)

-This recruitment is open until filled and may close at any time.
+This recruitment is open until filled and could close at any time.

 In addition to completing the online application, applicants must answer the supplemental questions and provide a resume and cover letter.
-The most qualified applicants will be invited to an interview based on the application materials submitted.
+Upon review of application materials, the most qualified applicants will be invited to an interview based on the application materials submitted.
 Applicants must clearly demonstrate through the application materials that they meet the qualifications listed above.